xbeat/Machine-Learning/README.md

 Introduction to Ensemble Methods

 Ensemble methods in machine learning combine multiple models to improve predictive performance and robustness.
 Two popular ensemble techniques are Boosting and Bagging.
 Boosting focuses on iteratively improving weak models, while Bagging reduces variance by creating multiple models from random subsets of the data.

+## Choosing the Right Classification Metric

+Understanding G-Mean for Balanced Classification

+G-Mean (Geometric Mean) measures classification performance when both classes are equally important by calculating the geometric mean of class-wise accuracies.
+This metric excels at evaluating models on imbalanced datasets where traditional accuracy may be misleading.

 ## Harnessing Python and AI for Big Data Analytics